After the shop of fishmonger William Henshaw, Adeline takes us to meet, not a firm of Dickensian lawyers but a trio of the town’s tradesmen ….

 “Somewhere here was a private house occupied later by Clarksons, the herbalist.”

 We are now opposite the premises of grocer Isaac Gregory (before he moved across the road) and Richard Riley’s Glass and China Warehouse, at what was 14 Bath Street in 1871 and 1881.
-(After the renumbering of the Bath Street shops in 1887, Simon was at number 37.
-And remember that all the premises on this side of the street had odd numbers)
+(After the renumbering of the Bath Street shops in 1887, Simon was at number 37 Bath Street.
+And remember that from that time, all the premises on this west side of the street had odd numbers).

 Born at Birstall near Bradford about 1825, Simon Clarkson was the son of grocer and chemist Richard and Harriet (nee Hopes?)

-On the 1851 census he is a wool comber, living on Birkenshaw Lane in Dewsbury.
+On the 1851 census he is a married wool comber, living on Birkenshaw Lane in Dewsbury, having married Elizabeth Smith in 1848.

-In the later 1850’s he came south from Yorkshire, leaving behind his wife Elizabeth (nee Smith), and settled in Mansfield for a time where he practiced as a ‘botanist and medical chemist’ in Queen Street of that town.
+In the later 1850’s he came south from Yorkshire, leaving behind his wife and son Thucydides, and settled in Mansfield for a time where he practiced as a ‘botanist and medical chemist’ in Queen Street of that town.
 By then he had three children … Hannah Mary (born 1848), Thucydides (1850) and Sandy (1854)

 He was declared bankrupt in March of 1867 and discharged four months later.